MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-04-debugging.md

 1. Continue using Step Into until you're again partway into `make_dot_string`.
 Then use **Step Out** and notice that you return to the `for` loop.
 With Step Out, the debugger runs the remainder of the function and then automatically pauses in the calling code.
 This is very helpful when you've stepped through some portion of a lengthy function that you wish to debug, but don't need to step through the rest and don't want to set an explicit breakpoint in the calling code.

 1. To continue running the program until the next breakpoint is reached, use **Continue** (F5).
-Because you have a breakpoint in the `for` loop, you'll break on the next iteration.
+Because you have a breakpoint in the `for` loop, you break on the next iteration.

 1. Stepping through hundreds of iterations of a loop can be tedious, so Visual Studio lets you add a *condition* to a breakpoint.
 The debugger then pauses the program at the breakpoint only when the condition is met.
 For example, you can use a condition with the breakpoint on the `for` statement so that it pauses only when the value of `i` exceeds 1600.
 To set this condition, right-click the red breakpoint dot and select **Conditions...** (Alt+F9,C).
 In the **Breakpoint Settings** popup that appears, enter `i > 1600` as the expression and select **Close**.
 Press F5 to continue and observe that the program runs many iterations before the next break.